 Students, Klein explained, have trouble believing abstract concepts—for example that filmmakers really follow the

-to compose shots instead of plopping the subject in the middle of the frame.
-By using the whiteboard he can
+“rule of thirds” to compose shots instead of plopping the subject in the middle of the frame.
+By using the whiteboard he can show them.

 As a video clip played on the board, Klein drew a grid across the frame and told me to watch how the movie’s subject stayed where the lines intersected.
 Truth be told—